spearwolf/twopoint5d/README.md

 A collection of typescript classes, functions and utils in the shape of a monorepo.
 Most of these are centered around building 2.5D games, demos and realtime gfx on the web platform.

-:warning: Some of the features are already quite stable, others are still experimental.
+:rocket: Some of the features are already quite stable, others are still experimental.

 The library comes in two flavors:
-- __twopoint5d__: based on _three.js_ and _vanilla js_ all features of _twopoint5d_ are included here
+- __twopoint5d__: based on _three.js_ and _vanilla js_ all the main features are inside here
-- __twopoint5d-r3f__: based on _@react-three/fiber_ and implements all the features as _react_ components and hooks for those who prefer it in a more declarative way
+- __twopoint5d-r3f__: based on _@react-three/fiber_ and offers all the features as _react_ components and hooks for those who prefer it in a more declarative way

 ## What are the goals of this project ?